Skip to content

 4. Reload — read the Caddyfile, prepend a fingerprint comment, POST to Caddy’s admin API

 The fingerprint step solves a subtle problem: when only included config files change (not the Caddyfile itself), Caddy’s /load endpoint sees identical Caddyfile text and skips reprovisioning.
-By prepending # waf-api deploy <timestamp> fingerprint:<sha256> to the in-memory Caddyfile content before POSTing, the admin API always sees a “changed” config.
+By prepending # wafctl deploy <timestamp> fingerprint:<sha256> to the in-memory Caddyfile content before POSTing, the admin API always sees a “changed” config.
 The on-disk Caddyfile is never modified.

 // reloadCaddy sends the Caddyfile to Caddy's admin API to trigger a reload.